BrokenSource/Rustbin/.github/readme.md

 ## 📦 Installation

-Rustbin is available on [PyPI](https://pypi.org/project/rustbin/) and can be added to your `pyproject.toml`:
+Rustbin is available on [PyPI](https://pypi.org/project/rustbin/) and can be added to your `pyproject.toml` or `pip install`ed directly:

 ```toml
 [project]
 dependencies = ["rustbin"]
 ```

-Versioning of the package follows:
+Versioning of the [package](https://pypi.org/project/rustbin/#history) will follow:

 - Same as [rustup](https://github.com/rust-lang/rustup/tags), without rushes to match all upstream releases (at least a month stable).
 - Broken releases might be deleted and re-uploaded as 'post' within a week, if needed.